gnalvesteffer/github-actions-practice/README.md

-# github-actions-practice
+# GitHub Actions Practice (Automated NuGet Package Publishing)

-Practice repo using GitHub Actions to automate the publishing of a NuGet Package.
+This repository is for practicing GitHub Actions to automate the publishing of a NuGet Package.

 ## Publishing NuGet Package
-When a new commit is pushed to `main`, the [Publish NuGet Package](https://github.com/gnalvesteffer/github-actions-practice/blob/main/.github/workflows/publish-nuget-package.yaml) workflow will run, which will automatically build and publish the NuGet package for the [ExampleClassLibrary](https://github.com/gnalvesteffer/github-actions-practice/tree/main/src/GithubActionsPractice/ExampleClassLibrary) project.
+- When a new commit is pushed to the `main` branch, the [Publish NuGet Package](https://github.com/gnalvesteffer/github-actions-practice/blob/main/.github/workflows/publish-nuget-package.yaml) workflow will automatically build and publish a **prerelease** NuGet package for the [ExampleClassLibrary](https://github.com/gnalvesteffer/github-actions-practice/tree/main/src/GithubActionsPractice/ExampleClassLibrary) project.

-To summarize:
-- Push a commit to `main`
-- The `Publish NuGet Package` workflow runs
-- The NuGet package for the ExampleClassLibrary gets published, and is visible at https://github.com/gnalvesteffer/github-actions-practice/pkgs/nuget/gnalvesteffer_nugetpractice
+- When a Release is published, the workflow will trigger and publish a release version of the NuGet package.

 ### Versioning
 - The package's version string is automatically generated using the latest [tag](https://github.com/gnalvesteffer/github-actions-practice/tags) via [MinVer](https://github.com/adamralph/minver), referenced in the ExampleClassLibrary project.